-The growth pattern for the Hebrides area differ a bit from the observations Bailey (1982) did for the area.
-For both sexes he found a smaller $L{\rm inf}$, but a higher growth rate K. In the Porcupine area the gowth pattern also differ from what Ushakov and Mazhirina (1978) calculated from data collected in 1970-1976, the $L{\rm inf}$ for both sexes combined being 34.2 cm and K 0.35, against theirs 37.2 cm and 0.16.
+The growth pattern for the Hebrides area differ somewhat from the observations BAILEY (1982) did for the area.
+For both sexes he found a smaller L{inf} , but a higher growth rate K. In the Porcupine area the gowth pattern also differ from what USHAKOV and MAZHIRINA (1978) calculated from data collected in 1970-1976, the L{inf} for both sexes combined being 34.2 cm and K being 0.35, against their 37.2 cm and 0.16 respectively.

-Bailey (1982), however presents a wide variety of growth parameters fom various authors, and suggests that this variation may be the result of real variation in growth rate, but could also be due to biases in sampling.
+BAILEY (1982), however presents a wide variety of growth parameters from various authors, and suggests that this variation may be the result of real variation in growth rate, but could also be due to biases in sampling.
 The differential migrations could be related to size rather than to age.
-In the Hebrides area where presumedly adult fish dominate, not all of the yearclasses may be fully recruited and hence a different rate K could be observed here than in feeding area.
+In the Hebrides area where presumedly adult fish dominate, not all of the yearclasses may be fully recruited and hence a rate K could be observed here different from the one in the feeding area.